Stan's Hut

 Access

-Foot access to Stan's is not simple or particularly easy.
+Getting to Stan's Hut on foot is not simple or easy.
 Three NZFS tracks once provided access to the Price Range from the Whataroa valley and were serviced by swingbridges at Harry Creek, Jack Creek, and Butler Junction.
-The first two of these are long gone and the track up from the Butler Junction swingbridge has been closed by DOC due to severe erosion at the top end.
-The Harry Creek bridge would have provided the most direct route to a track starting at the Gunn River confluence that went up the ridge on its TL.
-This led to Gunn River Hut which was located on the next ridge upriver from where Stan would later build his one.
+The first two of these are long gone and the track up from the Butler Junction swingbridge has been "closed" by DOC due to severe erosion at the top end.
+The Harry Creek bridge would have provided the most direct route to a track starting at the Gunn River confluence and going up the ridge on its TL.
+This led to the long derelict Gunn River Hut which was located on the first ridge south of the one on which Stan's is located.
 The river is not fordable here currently which makes reinstating this route impractical.
 In 2022 I bush bashed from the swingbridge above the Perth confluence through the mid-section of Reynolds Creek and up the bush faces to point 990m just below the Hut.
-It's rough going with bluffs, some gorgy bits in Reynolds Creek, and dense alpine scrub for the last few hundred vertical metres.
-It takes a good 8-9 hours to come in this way from the road end.
+It's rough going with bluffs, a gorge section in Reynolds Creek, and dense alpine scrub from the 900m contour.
+It took a good 8-9 hours to come in this way from the road end and is not a route I would enthusiastically recommend.

 When descending via this route the top entrance of the track is a bit overgrown.
 It drops 20m initially, then heads sharp right and climbs back up through the scrub for quite a bit towards Pt.
-1106m (not very logical).
-Once on the spur it starts dropping again and is marked with blue plastic triangles down to 350m.
-From here it's permolat and a bit of cruise-tape.
-The triangles are covered with black mould and are not very easy to spot.
+1106m.
+Once on the spur it starts dropping again.

 Stan's Hut is designated for public use, overseen by the Department of Conservation, but owned and maintained by the NZ Chapter of the Safari Club Inc. It was built as a private hunting hut in 1985 by the late Stan Peterson of Hokitika who gifted it to the Club in the early 2000s.
 Stan probably built the hut to house his hunting clients after a New Zealand Forest Service Hut located on the next ridge up the valley blew off its piles sometime in the 1970s.
 Stan's Hut has pretty much always been the exclusive province of fly-in hunters.
 There are currently no maintained routes or tracks providing direct access to it and the rare foot visits have been by parties traversing the Price Range.
 The Permolat group explored the option of putting a track in from the Whataroa/ Perth junction but decided there is more magic in leaving this one for the birds.
 Stan's Hut has a $5 per night fee for non-members which can be paid to the Safari Club NZ: 02-0636-0099560-00.
 The contact for bookings is 021-328-197.